stevendongatmsft/confidential-sidecar-containers/examples/encfs/README.md

 **Generate security policy**:

-Run the following command to generate the security policy and include the `--deubg-mode` option so that the security policy allows users to shell into the container for debugging purposes.
+Run the following command to generate the security policy and include the `--debug-mode` option so that the security policy allows users to shell into the container for debugging purposes.

     az confcom acipolicygen -a aci-arm-template.json --debug-mode